 The next time Nintendo used the series to show off its hardware, it released some of its best entries into the Mario franchise.
 The Wii U saw innovations in how Nintendo wanted fans to manipulate the environments of Mario games.
 Super Mario Maker allowed fans to create custom Mario levels using proprietary Nintendo developer tools, which both introduced new ideas for levels and catapulted Mario into the eSports space.
 Super Mario Maker and its sequel introduced Mario to massive new audiences on Twitch, which previously only saw Mario popularity during new releases or speedruns.
 Nintendo even introduced its own competitive scene for the game, one of the rare times it has actively supported pro competitive play.

 Mario’s use, not just as a mascot, but as a pioneering character means that for many of us, our formative gaming years have been touched in some way by his mustachioed smile.
-Like Miyamoto said, Mario is bigger than him, and honestly, bigger than his just his stories adventures.
+As Miyamoto said, Mario is bigger than him and, honestly, bigger than just his own stories and adventures.
 Through the past 35 years, Mario has seen us through the revival of home gaming, the movement from 2D to 3D graphics, and the integration of motion controls and new, immersive mechanics.